nadsbuhdha/portfolio-project-1/README.md

 The CSS passed through the validator without any issues.
 ![Alt Text](assets/images/csswc2.png)

-Inital preceeding bugs found in HTML & CSS are discussed in the BUGS section.
+Initial preceding bugs found in HTML & CSS are discussed in the BUGS section.

 ## Lighthouse Testing

-Lighthouse was utilised to test the performance, accessability, best practices and SEO of the website.
+Lighthouse was utilised to test the performance, accessibility, best practices and SEO of the website.
 Both desktop and mobile were tested.

 ### Home Page Desktop